 - Developmental delay

 - Epilepsy or seizure disorders

 - Patients with cognitive deficits due to brain tumor

-Based on the peer reviewed literature there is insufficient evidence to support the use of cognitive rehabilitation in all other conditions except those indicated above, medical literature is limited and available studies include small study samples and lack of comparison groups and long term follow up.
-Therefore, cognitive rehabilitation is considered investigational for all other indications except those indicated above.
+Based on the peer reviewed literature there is insufficient evidence to support the use of cognitive rehabilitation in all other conditions except for traumatic brain injury and stroke as indicated above, medical literature is limited and available studies include small study samples and lack of comparison groups and long term follow up.
+Therefore, cognitive rehabilitation is considered investigational for all other indications except for traumatic brain injury and stroke as indicated above.

 Procedure Codes and Billing Guidelines: